Parasite is a movie with many genres. It has comedy, suspense, horror, drama, and deep underline social commentary about social class in Korea.

-It is easy to understand the message of the movie if you understand the Korean culture little bit.
+It is easy to understand the message of the movie if you understand the Korean culture a little bit.
 There are rich and there are poor.
 Poor is always going to be poor and rich and always going to be rich.
-It is very difficult, almost impossible, for poor to be rich, and pretty much all the poor accepted this.
+It is very difficult, almost impossible, for the poor to be rich, and pretty much all the poor accepted this.
 But it doesn’t mean they can’t dream about being rich.
-This is what the main massage from the director.
+This is what the main message from the director.
 He is pretty much mocking the social class in Korean culture.

-This movie is bit different in a sense that there isn’t really a good guy or a bad guy.
+This movie is a bit different in a sense that there isn’t really a good guy or a bad guy.
 We sympathized with poor Kim family, but they did take advantage of the rich Park family and they even commit a murder.
 At the same time, the movie didn’t really portray Park family as a villain either, nor a victim.
 The director chose to make Mr. Park a reasonable enough character, despite his occasional hints that reveal his true nature.
-He seems to treat Mr Kim fairly enough at first, but he also warns the latter not to “cross the line” every time Mr. Kim attempts to pry into his private life.
+He seems to treat Mr. Kim fairly enough at first, but he also warns the latter not to “cross the line” every time Mr. Kim attempts to pry into his private life.

-Some complained that they don’t understand Mr Kim’s motive for killing Mr. Park.
+Some complained that they don’t understand Mr. Kim’s motive for killing Mr. Park.
 But to fully appreciate this, you need to understand the meaning of a recurring expression in the dialogue which is, “crossing the line”.

 In the Nutshell

 Parasite isn’t a horror movie, but there are bizarre twists in the story which makes it even more entertaining for horror fans.
 [5 out of 5 stars]